woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 If we observe ourselves, we can see us creating certain patterns over and over again in our lives.
 The boss who always finds himself with irresponsible employees.
 The man or woman who is always late because of unavoidable circumstances.
 The person who always likes his new job until he gradually discovers that his co-workers are unfair to him.
 The number of possible patterns is infinite.

-Mind gets a payoff from setting up such situations over and over; it gets to survive, it gets to be right about its point of view.
+Mind gets a payoff from setting up such situations over and over; **it gets to survive, it gets to be right about its point of view**.
 Employees really are irresponsible.
 The circumstances really forced me to be late.
 My co-workers really are unfair.
 To the mind, this is survival.
 And it is all stimulus-response, it is all automatic machinery.

 To see the mind as a computer (in its current beginning incarnation) conveys a sense of the mind’s mechanicalness and automaticity, but it doesn’t do it justice. **For the mind is far** **more refined than any present-day computer**.
-For example, as said before, part of the mind’s programming is an ability to alter its response to future stimuli.
+For example, as said before, <font color=red>part of the mind’s programming is an ability to alter its response to future stimuli</font>.

 This quality is not unique to the mind, but is possessed by it to a unique degree here on earth at the present time.
 It‘s a very complex form of stimulus-response.
 These programming alterations are labeled as “improvements” when they are conscious and are taken by the mind as evidence of its self-choosing and independent nature.